stelesford65/ShawnRecipeAPI/README.md

 ## Part3 - create a controller
 Create a `controller` name `recipes` using the following command: `rails generate controller recipes`.

-The RESTful API must consist of the endpoints.
+The RESTful API must consist of the endpoints (CRUD).

 |Prefix| Verb|URI Pattern| Controller#Action |
 |--|--|--|--|